truenas/documentation/content/TrueCommand/API/servers/groups_add.md

 | servers | groups_add | yes | no | yes | 1 |

 #### Description
-Simplification for adding existing servers to new or existing groups
+Simplification for adding existing servers to new or existing groups.

-NOTE: Administrator access only - all others will get a 403/Forbidden error
+NOTE: Administrator access only - all others will get a 403/Forbidden error.

 ### Input Arguments
 * Required:
-  * "[server_id]" : String or array of strings for groups which need to include this server
+  * "[server_id]" : String or array of strings for groups which need to include this server.

 ### Request Example Arguments